 Unfortunately, the other driver’s insurance company doesn’t have to pay you anything, now or later, unless you force them to pay by bringing a civil lawsuit against their insured client.
 However, if a valid claim exists a lawsuit is usually not necessary if you accept the carrier’s determination of what the claim is worth.

 Thus, if you agree with the other person's insurance company on how much your case is worth then you’ll be able to settle the claim fairly quickly and with ease.
-But the at-fault carrier will often intentionally undervalue the claim in an effort to save the money it has to pay out.
+But the at-fault carrier will often intentionally undervalue the claim in an effort to save the company money.

 The at-fault carrier usually wants to pay just one lump sum to settle the claim so it can move on.
 By making a one-time lump sum payment, the claim is closed and the carrier’s exposure to paying out more later is terminated.
 That's the goal of the at-fault carrier is to settle the claim quickly and efficiently so it can pay less money out and increase its profit.